aCertainProgrammer/UnnamedDraftingTool/README.md

 You will also occasionally get access to new features before they are published on the website.

 ## Picking and banning champions
-You can pick or ban a champion in four ways:
+You can pick or ban a champion in several ways:
 - click a champion, then click a pick/ban slot
 - drag and drop the champion
 - hover over a champion, then press a number on your keyboard (1 to 10, with 10 being represented by 0 to keep consistency left-to-right).